Curation style guide

 Indigenous populations in Canada, the US, and Australia

 Indigenous is the preferred term in Canada and Australia for those whose roots precede European colonialism.
 In the US, use Native American, or in the case of Inuit in Alaska, Alaskan Native.
 We avoid terms such as American Indian, Amerindian, and Eskimo.
+Use the term Native Hawaiians for the descendants of the original people of Hawaii, who make up about 6% of the island’s population.
+Use Hawaii resident for anyone living in the state, per AP.

 If an individual or a group identifies as a member of a specific nation, we may refer to them using that term.